bitcoin-api/bitcoin-api-full-stack/README.md

 * for all main text sections: 100 characters max including the text-embedded link, the text of the text-embedded link can be up to 50 characters max

-There's a limit of 10 sponsored content items on this `README.md` file in the [Sponsored Content](#sponsored-content) section.
-Reserve your Bitcoin-Api-Full-Stack marketing now!
+There's a limit of 10 sponsored content items on this `README.md` file in the [Sponsored Content](#sponsored-content) section above.
+Reserve your Bitcoin-Api-Full-Stack marketing now using the webpage for [Bitcoin-Api on GitHub Sponsors](https://github.com/sponsors/bitcoin-api)!

 ## Merch